 School nursing is multifaceted requiring advanced skills to address the complex health needs of students within a school community setting.

 Elms College specialized and affordable MSN School Nursing track builds off the college’s core MSN components with a specific, role-focused curriculum on school nursing as a specialized practice of public health.
+This track includes two practicum courses that provide opportunity for students to apply knowledge and skills learned as well as gain leadership and health teaching experience in the school health area of practice.

 MSN and Certificate Candidates